antlr/antlr4/doc/unicode.md

 # Lexers and Unicode text

 Prior to ANTLR 4.7, generated lexers in most targets only supported part of the Unicode standard (code points up to `U+FFFF`).
-As of ANTLR 4.7, the lexers in all language runtimes support the full range of Unicode code points up to `U+10FFFF`, as long as the input `CharStream` is opened using `CharStreams.fromPath()`, `CharStreams.fromFileName()`, etc... or the equivalent method for your runtime's language.
+As of ANTLR 4.7, the lexers in all language runtimes support the full range of Unicode code points up to `U+10FFFF`.

+C++, Python, Go, and Swift APIs didn't need any API changes to support Unicode code points, so we decided to leave those class interfaces as-is.

 Java, C#, and JavaScript runtimes required changes and, rather than break the previous interface, we deprecated them.
 (The *Java-target* deprecated `ANTLRInputStream` and `ANTLRFileStream` APIs only support Unicode code points up to `U+FFFF`.)
-C++, Python, Go, and Swift APIs didn't need any changes to support Unicode code points, so we decided to leave those alone.
-They do not use the new factory-style stream construction.
+Now, those targets must create `CharStream`s from input using `CharStreams.fromPath()`, `CharStreams.fromFileName()`, etc...

 A big shout out to Ben Hamilton (github bhamiltoncx) for his superhuman efforts across all targets to get true support for U+10FFFF code points.

 ## Example

-### Java
+The Java, C#, and JavaScript runtimes use the new factory style stream creation interface.
+For example, here is some sample Java code that uses `CharStreams.fromPath()`:

 ```java
 public static void main(String[] args) {